 Beside the housing, the company is also provide other facilities such as worshipping places, crèche, clinics, sports facilities and community hall.
+All the houses are provided with water and electricity supply.

 Criterion 6.6: The employer respects the right of all personnel to form and join trade unions of their choice and to bargain collectively.
 Where the right to freedom of association and collective bargaining are restricted under law, the employer facilitates parallel means of independent and free association and bargaining for all such personnel.